 4. Yeast infections in dog ears

-Perhaps you are wondering why so many dogs are diagnosed with yeast ear infections or why most of them get antibiotic, anti-fungal, or steroid-containing drops.
+Perhaps you are wondering why so many dogs are diagnosed with yeast infections in their ears or why most of them get antibiotic, anti-fungal, or steroid-containing drops.
 The reason is that the conventional medical approach does not fully acknowledge the systemic nature of ear conditions and focuses only on a change in diet (more processed kibble).
 My experience is that as soon as dogs are put through the natural ear protocol, the ear canal inflammation settles down, and yeast will be in check.

 Other predisposing factors to yeast infections are frequent ear cleaning and swimming—even though a healthy dog should be able to swim without any problems.